invopop/jsonschema/README.md

 This library will recognize and attempt to call four different methods that help you adjust schemas to your specific needs:

 - `JSONSchema() *Schema` - will prevent auto-generation of the schema so that you can provide your own definition.
+- `JSONSchema(reflect func(t any) *Schema) *Schema` - like the `JSONSchema()` method, will prevent auto-generation so that you can provide your own schema, however it also provides a `reflect` callback which can be used to reflect over children of the parent.
 - `JSONSchemaExtend(schema *jsonschema.Schema)` - will be called _after_ the schema has been generated, allowing you to add or manipulate the fields easily.
 - `JSONSchemaAlias() any` - is called when reflecting the type of object and allows for an alternative to be used instead.
 - `JSONSchemaProperty(prop string) any` - will be called for every property inside a struct giving you the chance to provide an alternative object to convert into a schema.